 - Two or three examples of scholarly and/or creative work, or one body/series of work, including, preferably, the most outstanding work and most recent work.

-To apply, please contact Dawn Eckenrode in the PDC to set up a Watermark e-dossier.
-Watermark is an easy-to-use platform that allows you to link to and submit your documents electronically.
+To apply contact Dawn Eckenrode in the PDC to set up an e-dossier using Google Sites/Drive.
+This allows you to link to and submit your documents electronically.
 If applicable, separate recommendation letters should be sent to: Kasling Committee, c/o Office of the Vice President for Academic Affairs.
 The deadline varies, but it is usually in March every year.